alexandru-avram/Portfolio/README.md

         🧑‍💻 Data & Finance Analyst<br/>
         🏦 Finance & Risk background<br/>
         📍 Bucharest, Romania<br/>
-        💼 Currently on a Data Governance & Quality Analyst project in banking
+        💼 Currently working as a Data Modeler, part of a finance team
       </p>
     </td>
   </tr>
 </table>

 ## About Me
 I'm a data engineer with a background in finance (accounting, credit risk, FP&A) who transitioned into IT in 2022.
-Currently working on a Data Governance & Quality team in a banking context.
+Currently working on as a Data Modeler for the finance department at Siemens Energy.
 I bridge the gap between business logic and data pipelines.

 ## (Main) Certifications / Courses / Education